lightbend/paradox/docs/src/main/paradox/directives/linking.md

 property, setting it to `frames` for frames style linking, where rendered links link to the frames version of the javadocs, passing the class in the query parameter, and `direct` for linking direct to the classes page.
-The link style defaults to `direct` if the `java.specification.version` system property indicates Java 9+, since the JDK 9 Javadoc tool does not generate framed api docs.
-Otherwise, for Java 1.8 and earlier, it defaults to `frames`.
+The link style defaults to `direct` if the `java.specification.version` system property indicates Java 11+, since by in JDK 11, the Javadoc tool does not generate framed api docs.
+Otherwise, for Java 10 and earlier, it defaults to `frames`.

+From JDK 10 onwards, anchors for Javadoc method references do not have `(`, `)` and `,` characters replaced with `-`.
+To facilitate in migrating, Paradox supports automatically converting between escaped and unescaped anchor styles.
+Simply set the javadoc version for the package, using `javadoc.<package-prefix>.javadoc_version`.
+For example, given this setting:

+ - `javadoc.java.javadoc_version=11`

+This will cause an anchor like `java.util.Map#put-K-V-` to be rendered as `java/util/Map.html#put(K,V)`.

+Additionally, the value of `detect` is accepted, which will detect the version from `java.specification.version`.
+This can be useful when doing link validation with javadocs built by the same build.

 By default, `javadoc.java.base_url` is configured to the Javadoc associated with the `java.specification.version` system property.